dream-oyh/dream-oyh/README.md

 #### This is Forrest.

 Hi, I'm Forrest!
 I'm a continuous CS learning amateur, following my friend's pace to explore the wide code world.
-I am addicted to writing articles on WeChat Public to express enthusiasm for our exciting life.
+I am dedicated to writing articles on WeChat Public to express enthusiasm for our exciting life.
 Keeping curious, always believe *the best people in life are free*.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=dream-oyh&show_icons=true&theme=vue)